WYBin97/Data_Mastery_Challenge/README.md

 13. Open the file phase_02-3_clipping.py
 14. Line 5: Provide the name of your .geojson boundary file (note: this file must be in the same folder as the script location)
 15. Make sure to also change this name in line 8.
-16. Line 15: Provide the name of your OSM
+16. Line 15: Provide the name of your OSM category file that you created using the get_osm file
+17. Run the file

+18. Open the file phase_02_4_random_points.py
+19. Line 31: Provide the name of your category .geojson file
+20. Line 32: Provide the name of your output outfile
+21. Run the file

+22. Open the file phase_02_5_mergy.py
+23. Line 5: Enter all your created category.geojson files with their corresponding class values